-Book Costs and Opt-Out Policy
+Book Costs and Opt-Out Policy (Blairsville, Daytona Beach and Laramie campuses)

 The School has an arrangement with a third-party textbook provider that enables the School to make required books available to students below competitive market rates.
 These book costs are included in tuition, and the School provides these books to students, without additional charges, by the seventh day of the financial aid payment period.